 - administrative access within an application that authenticates to BLUE

-If you need to request an ADM account for a new employee, or for someone whose job roles or responsiblities have changed to require elevated privileges, you may request a new account by contacting the Service Desk at 402-280-1111 or email@example.com.
+If you need to request an ADM account for a new employee, or for someone whose job roles or responsibilities have changed to require elevated privileges, you may request a new account by contacting the Service Desk at 402-280-1111 or firstname.lastname@example.org.

-Retirees (both faculty and staff) are able to keep their BLUE and office 365 email accounts, including the @creighton.edu email address, upon retirement.
+Retirees (both faculty and staff) are able to keep their BLUE and Office 365 email accounts, including the @creighton.edu email address, upon retirement.
 A new automated process is coming in the next 6-8 weeks, which will automatically transition the account to reflect the retiree status by adding a new @retired.creighton.edu email address.
 The retiree will still be able to receive emails from their current @creighton.edu address upon retirement.
 Until the new automated process is implemented DoIT needs to be informed of any retirement so the accounts can be manually retained.